huw-morris-lab/PD-PCA-progression-GWAS/genetic-qc/README.md

-Scripts for QC of genetic data.
+Scripts for merging and QC of genetic data.